mdr/mash/quick-reference-guide.md

 * Strings: `'basic string'`, `"rich string"`

-The double-quoted rich strings are recommended for most interactive uses, and provide the following additional features over single-quoted strings:
+The double-quoted rich strings are recommended for most interactive uses, and provide the following additional features over single-quoted basic strings:

-* Variable interpolation: `"My name is $user.name"`
+* Variable interpolation: `"The current directory is $pwd, and the parent directory is $pwd.parent"`
-* Full expression interpolation: `"My name is ${user.name | reverse}"`
+* Full expression interpolation: `"The current directory backwards is: ${pwd | reverse}"`
 * An initial tilde (`~`) is replaced with the current user's home directory
 * Tagged as `os.Path`, which provides methods for path manipulation: e.g. `"foo.txt".lastModified`

+Both single- and double-quoted strings can span multiple lines; any newline characters they are retained literally in the string value.

 If *bare words* are enabled (using configuration property `language.bareWords`), then any unbound identifier is automatically promoted to a string tagged with `os.Path`.